KirylMiatsko/devsecops-exercises/README.md

 # Follow Us on Security News
 Restate aggiornati con le ultime news su temi di cybersecurity, effettuando la subscribe al seguente link:
 https://davideariu.substack.com/

+Kiry Notes for 7/11/2025 exercises
+● What We Did

+  Created a GitHub Actions workflow that automatically generates Software Bill of Materials (SBOM) files using CycloneDX cdxgen tool.
+The workflow creates SBOMs for your entire project and each vulnerable application (DVNA, Juice Shop, Vulnado).

+  Where It Runs

+  - GitHub Actions cloud runners (Ubuntu Linux environment)
+  - Triggers on:
+    - Push to main or SbomTest branches
+    - Pull requests to main
+    - Manual trigger via GitHub UI

+  Why It's Useful

+  Security & Compliance:
+  - Inventory all dependencies - Know exactly what open-source components and libraries your applications use
+  - Vulnerability management - Easily identify which apps are affected when a vulnerability is announced (e.g., "Does my app use Log4j?")
+  - Supply chain security - Track your software supply chain and detect malicious/compromised dependencies
+  - Compliance requirements - Many regulations (US Executive Order 14028, EU Cyber Resilience Act) now require SBOMs
+  - Dependency Track integration - Your SBOMs can be imported into Dependency Track (already in your project) for continuous monitoring